What is the purpose of the Local Offer?

 - First point of contact would be your child’s class teacher to share your concerns.

-- You could also arrange to meet Mrs Ruth Walsh our Inclusion Manager.
+- You could also arrange to meet Mrs Deborah Beattie, our Pastoral and Inclusion Lead

 - Contact Parent Partnership http://www.cumbria.gov.uk/childrensservices/schoolsandlearning/ils/parentpartnership/default.asp